 Amazon Web Services Glitch | December 2021

 Last December 2021, a glitch in Amazon Web Services (AWS) was reported.
-It was considered one of the worst outages ever.
+It was considered a very serious matter and one of the worst outages ever.
 According to Amazon, a network device issue led to the outage resulting in multiple issues, including Amazon’s retail operation during the holiday shopping rush.

 Amazon App CS11 Error | May 2022